J0K3R-Joel/BotBall_Library/README.md

 - You can call `help({function_name})` or `help({class_name.function_name})` on any function I made to view its signature and docstring.

-- You will find the `ideas.py` file inside the [base user folder](./src/src_Base/ideas.py).
+- You will find the `ideas.py` file inside the [./src/src_Base/](./src/src_Base/ideas.py) folder.
 This file is meant to collect ideas on how to handle certain tasks or provide potentially useful snippets.
 It is not intended for direct execution, but rather as a reference to help with situational problems or concepts that didn’t fit neatly into any class.

 - Some classes—especially the `FakeR` class—are quite complex in terms of logic.
 The `RoboCommunicator` and `FakeR` classes work hand in hand, which makes communication increasingly complicated the more features you add.
 Since both robots need to communicate seamlessly to get the most value, mastering communication between `RoboCommunicator`, `FakeR`, and the camera classes unlocks almost limitless possibilities.
 If you have any questions about what to do or how something works, feel free to reach out to me.

+- You can look after setting up the robot in `/usr/lib/bias_folder` to see the bias files.
+The get updated every time a bias is made

+- You can look after setting up the robot in `/usr/lib/logger_log` to see all the logs, that it made.
+That's why it is prefered to use the `log()` function inside the `logger.py`, since you are able to see the logs, even after something went wrong and it restarted or anything else.
+Since they get saved in the file, you can look at the errors or informations all the time

+- You can look after setting up the robot in `/usr/lib/LOCAL_STD_WIFI.conf` to see and change the default SSID and password of the private network / router.
+This is like **step 4 in the Installation** segment.

 ---

 ## License

 This project is open for personal or educational use.
 For commercial use or redistribution, please contact the author directly.
+For more information, get to [./LICENSE](./LICENSE)

+---

+#### Closing Words

+Since I am the only contributor, tester and author of this library, I am sorry for every problem that might occur.
+In case there are problems that cannot be solved, feel free to contact me.
+I am very thankful and happy that you took your time using or at least considering this library.
+This way, my time did not go to waste.
+I wish you the greatest luck and most importantly: fun.

+---

+> *"If you're willing to do what most won't, you will live like most can't"*
+> - Joel Kalkusch